Skip to content

 • Click on "Draw graph", note that you can cancel the laying out when you want, it will just display, just with more overlapping node.
 Wait 2 minutes at most.

-• On the left, set node length to 20, then uniform colors to see more things when zoomed out.
+• On the left, set node width to 20, then uniform colors to see more things when zoomed out.

 The full graph should look like these 3 large circles.
 You can immediately notice that 2 regions show a high complexity of structural variations (e.g. where these 3 large circles are joining together).
 Also, you can notice that structural variations of lower complexity or shorter are actually present all along the genomes (e.g. small hairpins all along the 3 large circles).